byuitechops/audit-early-documentation/only-one-person-with-teacher-role/only-one-person-with-teacher-role-pc.md

 # Requirements
 ### General Requirements
 <!-- What counts as pass/fail/warn? -->
-Pass: If there is only one user with teacher role.
+- Pass: If there is only one user with teacher role.

-Warning:
+- Fail: If there are no teachers or there are multiple teachers.

-Fail: If there are no teachers or there are multiple teachers.
-The message will populate with how many teachers there were.
+- Fail: The message will populate with how many teachers there were.

 ### Input Requirements
 #### Source of Inputs